DHTMLX/gantt-docs/data/api/refs/gantt.md

 {{api
 - api/gantt_api_date_config.md - sets the date format for addTask() method to
+- api/gantt_auto_scheduling_config.md - enables auto scheduling
+- api/gantt_auto_scheduling_initial_config.md - defines whether gantt will do autoscheduling on data loading
+- api/gantt_auto_scheduling_strict_config.md - enables the auto scheduling mode, in which tasks will always be rescheduled to the earliest possible date
 - api/gantt_autofit_config.md - enables automatic adjusting of the grid's columns to the grid's width
 - api/gantt_autosize_config.md - forces the Gantt chart to automatically change its size to show all tasks without scrolling
 - api/gantt_autosize_min_width_config.md - sets the minimum width (in pixels) that the Gantt chart can take in the horizontal 'autosize' mode